Bergvca/string_grouper/tutorials/tutorial_1.md

 In a pattern-matching process, each value in a row of the column being matched is checked against *every other value* in the column.

-Processing this using typical Python looping code would mean, in the case of a 100,000 row dataset, that the total iterations would be 100,000<sup>2</sup> = 10 Billion.
+Processing this using typical Python looping code would mean, in the case of a 100,000 row data set, that the total iterations would be 100,000<sup>2</sup> = 10 Billion.
 Processing that number of iterations might require replacing the CPU of the computer after each investigation!
 Well maybe not ... but you *would* have time for a few cups of coffee.
 String Grouper works in a totally different way.

 In the resultant DataFrame above, we see the IDs (AA098762D, BB099931J) having each a group of two values — once where a close match is found, and once where its own record (value) is found.
 The third ID, CC082744L, is only returned once, even though it is pretty clear that it would be a variation of our fictitious company 'Hyper Startup Inc.'